austinwright10/austinwright10/README.md

-- 👋 I’m Austin Wright!
+- I’m Austin Wright!
-- 👀 I’m interested in Web Development and Data Analysis
+- I’m a Junior Computer Science Student at UVU
-- 📫 Reach me at: austwright10@gmail.com
+- Reach me at: austwright10@gmail.com

 <!---
 austinwright10/austinwright10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.